 While posture is crucial for comfort, there’s more you can do to make sure the space you’re working from is set up properly for you.
 Here are some top tips for creating a supportive workspace:

-• Make sure you’re using task lighting to avoid eye strain, and while you’re at it make sure you’ve got a blue light filter in your glasses if you wear them – it can really help if you have to use a computer for extended periods of time.
+- Make sure you’re using task lighting to avoid eye strain, and make sure you’ve got a blue light filter in your glasses for extended screen use

 For true office comfort, it has to be Slouch